Charlottesville and Albemarle County Assistance Programs.

 Rent assistance program

 The City of Charlottesville offers a Rental Relief Program.
 Qualifying households can receive a grant to help pay their rent.
+The funds can also cover deposits or storage costs.
 There are some conditions before a rent grant will be provided.
 Some of them include income limits, the applicant must have lived in Charlottesville for the year, and a few others.
 Dial (434) 970-3170

 Property tax assistance

 Charlottesville is providing grants to help lower and middle income homeowners with paying their property taxes.
 Homeowners who are behind on their property taxes, or who need help with their taxes, may be able to receive grants of $375 or $525 (which depends on applicant income).
 The funds provided will be applied to the December property tax bill of qualified Charlottesville homeowners once their application is approved by the City.

 There are some conditions to this property tax assistance program, such as the assessed value must be less than $365,000, you must own no other home, and a few more.
 Find other ways to get property tax help, or call (434) 970-3333 to look into this options.

 Energy, utility, and other financial assistance in Charlottesville